4th Tank Regiment (Imperial Japanese Army): History

-The 4th Tank Regiment was part of the forces used for the Japanese conquest of Luzon in the Philippines, and the conquest of Java and Sumatra in 1942.
+The 4th Tank Regiment was equipped with Type 97 Chi-Ha tanks in 1941 to replace the Type 89 I-Go, and the regiment was part of the forces used for the Japanese conquest of Luzon in the Philippines and the conquest of Java and Sumatra in 1942.
 For the campaign, it was under command of Lieutenant Colonel Kumagaya, and consisted solely of 38 Type 95 light tanks with five captured US M3 Light tanks.

 Thereafter, the 4th Tank Regiment remained stationed in the Dutch East Indies for the rest of the war.